-As the largest urban centre between Winnipeg and the GTA, Thunder Bay is northwestern Ontario’s leading retail, entertainment and cultural hub.
+As the largest urban centre between Winnipeg and Toronto and the GTA, Thunder Bay is northwestern Ontario’s leading retail, entertainment and cultural hub.
 From mall shopping, big box stores and small independent boutiques, to concerts, festivals, sporting events and more - Thunder Bay’s thriving arts and entertainment scene, lively restaurants, and vibrant nightlife has plenty to keep you entertained.

 Interesting Facts About Thunder Bay:

 - 2,121 Hours (305 Days) of Sunshine a Year ( currentresults.com )

 - 6 Food Trucks

 - 2nd Happiest City in Canada

 - Statistics Canada, General Social Survey, 2009 to 2013, and Canadian Community Health Survey, 2009 to 2012.

 - 15 Daily Flights Across 3 Airlines From Toronto – Only 2 Hours